anonim301/Termux-script/README.md

 🔹 cyberscan_V1.sh

-An enhanced version of cyberscan.sh with additional features:
+*An enhanced version of cyberscan.sh with these key improvements:

-Validates user input to ensure the target and port fields are not empty
+*Validates user input to ensure target and port fields are not empty

-Automatically generates timestamped log filenames to prevent overwriting
+*Automatically generates timestamped log filenames to prevent overwriting

-Colored output (green for success, red for errors) for better readability
+*Colored output (green for success, red for errors) for better readability

-Interactive prompt to view scan results using less
+*Interactive prompt to view scan results using less

-Clear error messages when the target is unreachable
+*Clear error messages when the target is unreachable

-This upgraded version is more robust, user-friendly, and practical for real-world cybersecurity learning.
+---

+🔹 cyberscan_V2.sh

+*A lightweight, interactive Bash script for network scanning using Nmap, optimized for Termux (Android) with no root required.

+*Multiple scan modes: custom ports, top 1000, or full scan (1–65535)

+*Input validation and automatic connectivity checks

+*Service version detection (-sV)

+*Logs saved with timestamps in a dedicated logs/ folder

+*Highlights open ports in green for easy reading

+*Interactive prompt to view full scan results

+*Designed for smooth use on Android Termux without root access.

 ---